Get in touch

 Now that you are familiar with IWA 14 you may want to know more about the other impact test standards that you may come across.
 The other two major standards you will come across are PAS 68 and ASTM.
 PAS 68 which shares a lot of similarities with IWA 14 is the British testing specification for hostile vehicle mitigation and is explained in full in our definitive guide.

 ASTM F2656/F2656M is the US standard for crash testing security products.
-ASTM stands for the American Society for Testing Materials and serve a similar role to the BSI.
+ASTM stands for the American Society for Testing Materials and serves a similar role to the BSI.
 You may also come across DOS (Department of State) which is the old US standard and has now been superseded by ASTM.
 We will be covering this standard in a future guide.

 If you would like to learn more about the various standards or hostile vehicle mitigation as a whole, we recommend reading the Centre for Protecting National Infrastructure’s (CPNI) guide.